SAP-archive/teched2020-INT260/exercises/ex1-DAR/README.md

-# INT260 - Data Classification with Python SDK and SAP AI Business
+# INT260 - Data Classification with Python SDK and SAP AI Business Services

-## Description
+## Exercise 2

-This repository contains the material for the SAP TechEd 2020 session called INT260 - Data Classification with Python SDK and SAP AI Business

 ## Overview

-This session introduces attendees to the Python Software Development Kit for the Data Attribute Recommendation service.
+This exercise introduces attendees to the Python Software Development Kit for the Data Attribute Recommendation service.

 ## Requirements